bgbg/gorelik.net/_posts/2020/2020-07-16-meet-me-at-the-online-data-science-ai-conference.md

  - "data-visualization"
  - "ndr"
  - "speaking"
+cover_image: "/assets/img/2020/07/ndr.png"
 layout: "post"
 ---

-I will be talking about data visualization at the next NDR conference on July  All the conferences organized by the NDR team are well organized and of a very high value.
+I will be talking about data visualization at the next NDR conference on July - All the conferences organized by the NDR team are well organized and of a very high value.
 I hope to keep the level high.

 ![]({{ site.baseurl }}/assets/img/2020/07/ndr.png)